kamipatel/sfdx-empjs/README.md

 2. Download and install SFX CLI from https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm
 3. In, Visual Studio install the 'Salesforce Extension Pack' extension
 4. Add "Replication" and "AntiPhishingSystem" configs to your dev.xml  (Optional)
-5. Update instanceUrl in sfdx-project.json to point to your local app server
+5. Update sfdcLoginUrl in sfdx-project.json to point to your local app server

 # Steps